namasikanam/Solutions-of-Software-Foundations/readme.md

 I'm going to do the exercises of [Software Foundations](https://softwarefoundations.cis.upenn.edu/current/index.html).

+**Warning: for people who take this course in the university, please do not look at this repository and try to do exercises by yourself.**

 ## Logical Foundations

 | Chapter Name | Progress  | Update Time |